Los Alamos National Laboratory

 This program is limited to sealed sources, and does not include non-commercially disposable transuranic isotopes (these can be recovered directly by OSRP).
 In addition, sources that have already passed through ten half-lives should not be registered for SCATR.

-For more information please contact CRCPD, Inc., at https://www.crcpd.org/page/SCATR or contact Mr. Russ Meyer CHP at (512) 761-3822.
+For more information please visit CRCPD website at https://crcpdpro.wpenginepowered.com/scatr/ or contact Mr. Michael Snee at 502-545-6679 (msnee@crcpd.org).
 For assistance with the source registration process, please contact OSRP.

 Are sealed sources and special form sources the same thing?